A Public Dataset For the ZKsync Rollup: Abstract

 \section{Abstract}

 Despite blockchain data being publicly available, practical challenges and high costs often hinder its effective use by researchers, thus limiting data-driven research and exploration in the blockchain space.
-This is especially true when it comes to Layer~2 (L2) ecosystems, and ZKsync, in particular.
+This is especially true when it comes to Layer-2 (L2) ecosystems, and ZKsync, in particular.
 To address these issues, we have curated a dataset from~1 year of activity extracted from a ZKsync Era archive node and made it freely available to external parties.
-In this paper, we provide details on this dataset and how it was created, showcase a few example analyses that can be performed with it, and discuss some future research directions.
-We also publish and share the code used in our analysis on GitHub to promote reproducibility and to support further research.
+We provide details on this dataset and how it was created, showcase a few example analyses that can be performed with it, and discuss some future research directions.